ndri/vscode-ruby-rubocop-revived/README.md

+## Maintenance mode

+Unfortunately, I don't have the time anymore to support or maintain this extension.
+Feel free to fork the extension and publish your own version of the extension.

 # Rubocop for Visual Studio Code - revived
 It seems the original extension is no longer being maintained.
 Let's pick it up from here.